ABOUT ISLANDERS ALL

 JACK: A scientist.
 His interest in marine biology began early in life when he would spend his summer days picking up clumps of seaweed that washed up on the beach and examine all the tiny crabs and other small, squirmy sea dwellers that clung to that miniature world.
 Jack lived with his girlfriend for twelve years during and after college before she left him for a rich, world traveling, smooth-talking day-trader.
 In the end, she didn’t have the patience and psychological self-reliance to be a loyal companion to an often distracted, passionate student of Nature.
 Jack was brilliant and witty.
 With his rugged good looks and great variety of interests, including playing bongos with a local Latin-jazz band, one would think he’d be a real catch.
 But he had the unfortunate habit of socially ‘checking out’ whenever he was onto something big; and he was often onto something big.

 JAN: A corporate lawyer for an oil company.
 A tall, striking woman with long straight blonde hair, large green eyes; and she was wicked smart.
 Jan was a passionate Republican with an unpleasant mean streak and loved provoking people unnecessarily.
 She was always fishing for a good verbal tussle, trying all manner of bait to hook unwary prey.
-Jan never revealed why her marriage fell apart, but most likely her husband had had enough of her unrelenting combativeness and probably ran off with a mild-mannered librarian to compensate for too many years of verbal and psychological abuse.
+Jan never revealed why her marriage fell apart, though one could imagine that her husband had had enough of her unrelenting combativeness and probably swapped her out for some mild-mannered librarian to compensate for too many years of verbal abuse.

 JULIE: A successful self-made restaurateur, having built her business steadily over two decades.
 She was proud of being an early adopter of organic produce and local sourcing.
 Julie was easygoing and cheerful and loved dogs.
 Politically, she considered herself a Democratic Socialist and was a very effective and passionate community organizer.
 Julie had agreed to participate in the silly reality show as a break from her busy professional and social work and would be content to find a warm companion, more so than a hot new romance.
 Her architect husband had passed away from pancreatic cancer three years earlier.